TimBroddin/TimBroddin/README.md

 # Hi there 👋
 I'm Tim, a 38 year old software engineer from Antwerp, Belgium.
-Starting at [Automattic](https://automattic.com) in September.
+Working at [Automattic](https://automattic.com).

 ## I love
 - The Web